drkthng/blog-v3/_posts/2016-08-30-jekyll-admin.md

 <a target="_blank" rel="nofollow" href='http://www.freepik.com/free-vector/typewriter-illustration-vector_756501.htm'>Designed by Freepik</a>

 ## What is jekyll-admin
-[Jekyll admin](https://github.com/jekyll/jekyll-admin){: target="_blank"} is a Ruby gem for Jekyll blogs whcih provides a local user interface for editing posts and pages.
+[Jekyll admin](https://github.com/jekyll/jekyll-admin){: target="_blank"} is a Ruby gem for Jekyll whcih provides a local user interface for editing posts and pages.
 By the time of writing this article, the version is 0.1.0.

-If you have ever used WordPress then editing post was a little easier because of the UI.
+If you have [ever used WordPress](/why-jekyll-over-wordpress/){: target="_blank"} then you may have noticed that editing post was a little easier than Jekyll because of the user interface(UI).
 You can drop in images, html code blocks, you see the changes right away with preview option etc..
 WYSIWYG kind of editors are good for a non-coder because he/she knows what will be the output.

 Jekyll is trying to fill that gap of not having a UI by jekyll-admin.
 But it has a long way to go.
 With the current build, it is nowhere close to usable.